kalrish/luatex-lua-module-preloader/README.md

 	The one provided by GNU coreutils 8.2.5 works.

 ###  Tup
 Tup version 0.7.5 works.
-No additional requirements with this setup.
+No additional requirements with this build system.
 The configuration options are explained in `tup.config`.